tatarynovdima/test-task-InnovatelU/README.md

 - **Efficient Retrieval**: The `findById` method ensures easy retrieval of documents by their ID.

-Implemented test

-# Document Management System - Test Cases
+# Document Management System - Implemented test cases

-These are the test cases implemented for the Document Management System to ensure that each feature works as expected.

-## Test Cases

 ### 1. `testSaveNewDocument`
 - **Objective**: Tests saving a new document.